• English

 The Ptolemies constructed the Temple of Kom Ombo to worship two gods, Sobek, the crocodile god, and Horus, the falcon god.
 This is why the complex mainly consists of two parallel temples that include all the traditional components of such ancient Egyptian religious structures are present in the two temples.

-The Temple of Kom Ombo was constructed mainly with limestone in the shape of a rectangle, with a plan and a design that is quite similar to many temples built in the Greco-Roman period.
+The Temple of Kom Ombo was constructed mainly with limestone in a rectangular shape, with a plan and a design similar to many temples built in the Greco-Roman period.
 Such examples are the Temples of Dendara and Philae, considered among the most important monuments in Upper Egypt, visited annually by numerous tourists.

-To the sides of the inner halls, there are seven chambers; three of them are situated in the eastern section of the temple while the others are located in the western part.
-Moreover, the Temple of Kom Ombo has many antechambers and smaller rooms used for different rituals and purposes.
+There are seven chambers to the sides of the inner halls; three are in the eastern section of the temple, while the others are in the western part.
+Moreover, the Temple of Kom Ombo has many antechambers and smaller rooms for different rituals and purposes.

 The Description of the Temple

-A set of steps lead from the ground to the gate of the temple, a large structure made of blocks of stones.
+A set of steps leads from the ground to the gate of the Temple, a large structure made of blocks of stones.
 The facade of the Temple of Kom Ombo has wonderful wall carvings depicting the Ptolemaic kings beating the enemies and presenting offerings to the gods.

-Through the temple, the gate is the hypostyle hall, constructed in the Roman period, which is largely ruined and damaged from the passage of time.
+Through the Temple, the gate is the hypostyle hall, constructed in the Roman period, which is primarily ruined and damaged from the passage of time.

 Past the courtyard is the first inner hall, constructed during the ruling period of Ptolemy XII.
 To the East of this hall, there are many portraits of the Ptolemies being purified by the gods Sobek and Horus, in a scene found in other temples like the Edfu and Philae.

-The inner hall of the Temple of Kom Ombo has a design that is similar to the outer hall, but the columns here are quite shorter, and the stone capital of these columns has the shape of the lotus flower, one of the most important and sacred plants in ancient Egypt.
+The inner hall of the Temple of Kom Ombo has a design similar to the outer hall, but the columns here are much shorter, and the stone capital of these columns has the shape of the lotus flower, one of the most essential and sacred plants in ancient Egypt.

 The Chapel of Hathor: